official-stockfish/nnue-pytorch/docs/nnue.md

 ### Consideration of networks size and cost.

 Choosing the right architecture is tricky as it's a strength/performance trade-off.
 Large networks provide more accurate evaluation, but the speed impact might completely negate the gains in real play.
-Changing some parts impacts the performance and strength differently than other.
+Changing some parts impacts the performance and strength differently than others.
 The most battle-tested architecture is `HalfKP[40960]->256x2->32->32->1`, and it seems to provide near optimal strength/performance ratio.

 #### Feature set

 When choosing a feature set it might be tempting to go into complicated domain specific knowledge, but the costs associated make simpler solutions more attractive.
 HalfKP, explained in detail earlier, is very simple, fast, and good enough.
 More sophisticated feature sets have been tried but they usually cannot combat the hit on performance.
 HalfKP features are easy to calculate, and little changes from position to position.

 Size also has to be considered.
 For the architecture presented above HalfKP results in about 10 million parameters in the first layer, which is quite a lot.
 For some uses it might not be an issue to have a very large set of features, with possibly hundreds of millions of parameters, but for a typical user it's inconvenient.
-Moreover increasing the feature set size may reduce the training speed for some implementations, and certainly will require move time to converge.
+Moreover, increasing the feature set size may reduce the training speed for some implementations, and certainly will require more time to converge.

 #### First set of hidden neurons

 The number of hidden neurons after the first layer is the most crucial parameter, but also has the highest impact on speed and size.
 In the architecture presented above the number of neurons is 256 per perspective.
 The costs associated with this parameter are two-fold.
 It increases the number of operations required when updating the accumulator.
-For optimized implementations one must consider the number of registers - in Stockfish going past 256 neurons requires multiple passes over the feature indices as AVX2 doesn't have enough registers.
+For optimized implementations, one must consider the number of registers - in Stockfish going past 256 neurons requires multiple passes over the feature indices as AVX2 doesn't have enough registers.
 It also determines the size of the first dense linear layer, which is by far the largest.

 #### Further layers

 Unlike in typical networks considered in machine learning here most of the knowledge is stored in the first layer, and because of that adding further small layers near the output adds little to accuracy, and may even be harmful if quantization is employed due to error accumulation.
-NNUE networks are kept unusually shallow, and the the size of the layers closer to the output can remain small to increase performance.
+NNUE networks are kept unusually shallow, and the size of the layers closer to the output can remain small to increase performance.

 ## Training a net with pytorch